Modal content here…

 Immersive Labs: Clean, professional browser-based experience tailored for enterprise users.
 Despite its polished interface, it shares the same inherent limitations of browser-based solutions: reduced responsiveness, latency issues, and restricted functionality compared to native applications.

-Hacktivity: Full HD desktop experience via SPICE protocol, providing significant technical advantages over browser-based alternatives.
+Hacktivity: Offers the best of both worlds.
+For zero-install convenience, you can access VMs directly in your browser over VNC—nothing to set up, just like the other platforms.
+But when you want the best experience, Hacktivity also offers a Full HD desktop via the SPICE protocol, providing significant technical advantages over browser-based alternatives.
 SPICE offers near-native performance with minimal latency, full keyboard shortcut support, seamless copy-paste functionality between local and remote systems, and reliable file transfer capabilities.
 Unlike browser-based options that deteriorate under poor network conditions, SPICE adapts dynamically to bandwidth availability while maintaining responsiveness.
 The protocol also supports hardware acceleration, resulting in smoother performance for graphical tools and applications commonly used in cyber security testing.
+In short, you get browser-based accessibility with no compromise required for a premium, near-native desktop when you want it.

 Hacktivity provides remote access via SPICE to Kali Linux VMs, with everything you need pre-installed.
 Likewise for servers and other desktops.